PIPER'S Page

 When the pet cemetery called to tell us that Laddie's grave marker had been

 installed, dad and I went to inspect it.
-He played the bagpipes and I paid my
+He played the bagpipes and I paid my respects

 to my predecessor, the Sheltie God.